 NOTE: an event will not start if the stop condition is active when the start condition becomes active.
-In other words, stop has priority over start.
+In other words, stop has priority over start. (except for the special rule above).

 Step 5

 Next, short-pushes bring the EMOD setting and then the TMOD setting.
 These settings can be used to set more conditions, which must be true for the event to be active.